-This choice needs to be made only for the income year that the CGT event happens to the dwelling - for example, the year that you enter into a contract to sell it.
-If you make this choice, you cannot treat any other dwelling as your main residence for that period (except for a limited time if you are changing main residences, see Moving from one main residence to another on page 66).
+■ the dwelling you actually lived in during that period you make the choice for the year you enter into the contract to sell the first of those dwellings.

-If you do not use it to produce income, you can treat the dwelling as your main residence for an unlimited period after you stop living in it.
+If you make this choice, you cannot treat any other dwelling as your main residence for that period (except for a limited time if you are changing main residences, see Moving from one main residence to another on page 72).

-If you do use it to produce income, you can choose to treat it as your main residence for up to six years after you stop living in it.
-If you make this choice and as a result of it the dwelling is fully exempt, the 'home first used to produce income' rule (explained on page 65) does not apply.
+If you do not use it to produce income - for example, you leave it vacant or use it as a holiday home - you can treat the dwelling as your main residence for an unlimited period after you stop living in it.
+If you do use it to produce income - for example, you rent it out or it is available for rent - you can choose to treat it as your main residence for up to six years after you stop living in it.
+If you make this choice and as a result of it the dwelling is fully exempt, the 'home first used to produce income' rule (explained on page 70) does not apply.